 It was time I wrote more of a beginner aimed tutorial so here you go, this tutorial will teach you how to make this spray paint style text effect which really stands out and would make a great wallpaper.
-The inspiration for this one comes from an image by Aleks Maksimow which you can check out here.
+The inspiration for this one comes from an image by Aleks Maksimow.
 The techniques here are pretty simple so give it a go.

 If you are a PSD PRO member then download the PSD file and much more by going here.

 Below is the image we will learn how to create.